 How can I find my story?
 If you have received an email confirming that your story has been accepted into the digital archive and has been published to the website, you can find your garden story by entering keywords related to the story in the search box on most pages, or by locating it on the map.

 I am a teacher and I would like my students to submit stories as part of a class project.
 Community of Gardens is a great tool for teaching young people about local environmental history and civics.
-To submit a story (or stories) produced by your students, download parental consent form to obtain parental or guardian permission for each student to have his or her project or contribution added to the digital archive and available to the general public on the website.
+To submit a story (or stories) produced by your students, download the parent/guardian consent form to obtain parental or guardian permission for each student to have his or her project or contribution added to the digital archive and available to the general public on the website.
 You will need to retain these permission slips for your records, as the Smithsonian may request these at any time.

 Who do I contact with other questions about the Community of Gardens website?
 Please send our team an email at firstname.lastname@example.org.